Using Soracom Air on various devices

 Check whether the Air SIM is communicating

 Turn off Wi-Fi and other connections and confirm that you are communicating over the Air SIM.
-Open a web browser or other Internet tool and confirm that you can get online.
+Open a web browser or other Internet tool and confirm that you are online.

 Connect the smartphone and Raspberry Pi